-The dream: retiring at 38 and waving goodbye to your old life of working for a living without a single care to give, adorned in something floor length en route to the yacht that you can definitely afford to charter where you’ll be fed grapes, fancy crisps and something bubbly by the crew.
+The dream: retiring at 38 and waving goodbye to your old life, without a single care to give, adorned in something floor length en route to the yacht that you can definitely afford to charter where you’ll be fed grapes, fancy crisps and something bubbly by the crew.
 The reality: not this.

 Sob.